Dr. Jerry Tomberlin

 Dr. Jerry Tomberlin is Professor and Dean of the Sprott School of Business at Carleton University in Ottawa.

 Dean Tomberlin is active with AACSB International where he is a member of the Board of Directors and the Continuous Improvement Review Committee.
-He is also Chair of the Board of the Canadian Federation of Business School Deans.
+He is also Past-Chair of the Board of the Canadian Federation of Business School Deans.

 Prior to joining the Sprott School of Business in 2008, Dr. Tomberlin held a variety of positions in the John Molson School of Business at Concordia University in Montreal, including Dean, Associate Dean of Research and Graduate Studies as well as External Affairs, Department Chair and Academic Director of the MBA program.
-In addition to Concordia, he has taught at the, the University of Southampton in England, Baruch College of the City University of New York, and l’École Supérieur des Sciences Économiques et Commerciales in France.
+In addition to Concordia, he has taught at the University of Southampton in England, Baruch College of the City University of New York, and l’École Supérieur des Sciences Économiques et Commerciales in France.

 He holds an MA and PhD in Statistics from Harvard, a Master of Public Health in Biostatistics from Michigan, and a BS in Mathematics from Florida State.
 He has published many refereed articles and conference proceedings.